lizmat/articles/5to6-classes.md

 Perl 6 is very similar in semantics to [Moose](https://metacpan.org/pod/distribution/Moose/lib/Moose/Manual.pod).
-This is because `Moose` historically was inspired by the design of the Perl 6 object creation model.
-Vice-versa, the Perl 6 object creation logic has taken a few lessons learned by `Moose`.
+This is because `Moose` historically was inspired by the design of the Perl 6 object creation model, and vice-versa.

 Performance concerns about object creation have always been a focus for attention in both Perl 5 and Perl 6.
-Even though Perl 6 provides much more functionality in object creation than Perl 5, recent benchmarks have shown that Perl 6 has recently become faster at creation and accessing objects than Perl 5.
+Even though Perl 6 provides much more functionality in object creation than Perl 5, benchmarks show that Perl 6 has recently become faster than Perl 5 at creation and accessing objects.